WillTheFarmer/mysql-http-logs/.github/CONTRIBUTING.md

 To contribute Ideas or Comments please create a `New discussion` under repository `Discussions` tab.

-To contribute HTTP Access or Error Log Formats commonly used that application should process please start `New discussion`.

 If you find this code useful please contribute a :star: to the repository.

 If you find this application valuable to your log collection system monetary contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** :coffee: link.